marq24/emacberry.com/_docs/2200-openmapdata.md

 # Requirements
 - App-Permission to access the internet
 - App-Permission to access/store data on shared volume (pre Android 11)
-- Online connection to be able to initially download map tiles from a Open Map Data providers that then later can be used offline
+- Online connection to be able to initially download map tiles from an Open Map Data providers that then later can be used offline
 - Online connection to be able to download map vector data (from mapzen) and use this data later offline (this is not recommended since you don't know exactly **if** you have already all required map data locally on your device)